Iluxmas/Iluxmas/README.md

 ## Hi there 👋

-My name is Ilya and I am going to be Senior Frontend Developer in four years (haha, really :relieved:).
+My name is Ilya.
+I am passionate in frontend development and I like to learn new things every day

 **Things interesting to me:**